ashkan18/graphlient/README.md

 ## Usage

-You need to start your query definition with using `query` which gets a block for actual query definition.
+Start a query definition with `query` which gets a block for actual query definition.
 There are 3 different ways to use this library.

 ### Graphlient::Client